Your First Home Recording Studio Setup

 You may be asking, “Why is he giving us this whole story”?
 The thing here is that I want you to know that I just learned a lot about podcasting and home studio recording setup and yes it takes time and patience to perfect the art of music and sound.

 Today I will be sharing with you some knowledge that I acquired while attending to customers and what I learned from renowned sound engineers who visited our showroom.
 The greatest friends I ever made while in the showroom are sound engineers.
 Sound engineers are a very special kind of people to be connected with if you want your podcast to sound great.
 I remember one time I had recorded my song in the showroom thinking that it was the best.
 When I played the song to one of the sound engineers, he quickly told me to allow him to have my pc so that he can show me how things are done.
-Through our conversation, I understood one thing - listen carefully in peace and your gear or DAW is just a tool, the sound is all about emotions, and at the end of the day it is only the feeling you can pass on to a listener.
+Through our conversation, I understood one thing - having a good listening ear is the key and your gear or DAW is just a tool.
+The sound is all about emotions, and at the end of the day it is only the feeling you can pass on to a listener.

 Deciding on the reason why you are getting into home recording or podcasting is the first step to setting realistic goals for you to achieve in this area.
 People who get the best results are those who know why they are setting up a podcast or a home studio.
 Most music bands I have met have some sort of a home studio recording bundle like the PreSonus AudioBox 96Ultimate Bundle or the Focusrite Scarlett Solo Studio 3rd Gen Recording Bundle which they use to mix and master the pieces of music they performed in their shows.
 The final mix of audio can either be sent to a music producer or to a mastering Engineer who will breathe some life into the mix.
 People who do simple podcasting from their pc to get more followers on either Facebook or Instagram usually need a very simple setup - a USB microphone like AKG LyraUltra-HD Multimode USB Microphone or a Rode NT-USB Microphone.
 You can find a variety of USB microphones by clicking here.
 You need to learn how to download and install recording software from the internet.
 We have a lot of free recording software online like Garage Band, Audacity, Cakewalk, or get a licensed professional software like Steinberg Cubase, Studio One, Protools, or Logic Pro X.